 Note: In Step 2, the funnel will ask for the volume type and you will be given a choice between "Standard" and "High performance."
 If you select "Standard," you will be given an HDD, and if you select "High performance," you will be given an SSD.

 The next step is to attach our new hard disk to our desired instance.
 After provisioning the hard drive, you will arrive at the new landing page for Block Storage.
 Click the ellipsis (...) next to your hard disk and select the Attach to instance option.

 This will generate a popup menu.
 Choose the instance to which you wish to attach the hard drive and click Confirm when you have confirmed that you have selected the correct instance.

 We have now successfully added a hard drive to an instance.
 In order to use the storage, the device needs to be formatted.
 For information on how to do that, please check out our How to Format a Hard Disk article with instructions for Linux and Windows.

-Adding an external hard drive gives you the flexibility to detach and end instances while still retaining important data.
-Having the ability to save important files or just create a bit of extra storage is a great asset.
-Having read this article, you should be able to confidently purchase a hard drive.
+Adding an external hard drive gives you the flexibility to detach the drive and delete instances while still retaining important data.
+Having the ability to save important files or just to create a bit of extra storage is a great asset.
+Having read this article, you should be able to confidently purchase and use a block storage volume.